George Maharis

-George Maharis (September 1, 1928 – May 24, 2023) was a Greek/American actor, singer, and visual artist who portrayed Buz Murdock in the first three seasons of the TV series Route 66.
+George Maharis (September 1, 1928 – May 24, 2023) was an American actor, singer, and visual artist who portrayed Buz Murdock in the first three seasons of the TV series Route 66.
 Maharis also recorded several pop music albums at the height of his fame, and later starred in the TV series The Most Deadly Game.

 Early life and education

-Maharis was born in Astoria, Queens, the third of six children born to Vasidos (later William) Mahairas and Demetra Stranis, both immigrants from Greece.
+Maharis was born in Astoria, Queens, the third of six children born to Vasilios (later William) Mahairas and Demetra Stranis, both immigrants from Greece.
 He was raised in the Hell's Kitchen neighborhood of mid-town Manhattan.
 His brother Robert was a production assistant on Route 66 and became a film location manager.
 Maharis attended Flushing High School, where his schoolmates recognized his talent as a singer.
 He left before graduating and served for 18 months in the United States Marine Corps and then earned his high school diploma.
 He worked odd jobs while trying to launch a singing career, and appeared in musicals outside of New York City.
 He got his first break as an actor on the television comedy series Mister Peepers, playing a parody of Marlon Brando.
 He subsequently studied at the Actors Studio with Sanford Meisner and Lee Strasberg.